7 Facts from our GenoPalate Review

 Review of GenoPalate Reports

-Here we review a GenoPalate sample report.
-With its reports, this company attempts to analyze a user’s nutrition profile to answer the question “Why Eat For Your Genes?”.
+With its reports, GenoPalate analyzes a user’s nutrition profile to answer the question “Why Eat For Your Genes?”.

-The reports analyze the parts of your genes that are linked to nutrition.
+To do this, the reports link the parts of your genes that are associated with nutrition.
 It then makes science based recommendations if a positive health outcome is associated with personalized genetic makeup.
 Specifically, the report contains:

 - Optimal intake for 23 nutrients, including amounts of vitamins and minerals.